JohnPaulHernandezAlcala/crypto-buy-advisor/README.md

 ![Architecture Diagram](docs/Official-MVP-AWS-Architecture-Version1.png)
 > *Check out the [original architecture diagram](docs/Unofficial-AWS-Architecture.png) to appreciate the updates!*

+Notes about this diagram:
+- Region us-east-1 chosen because all AWS services are guaranteed to be available (even though I am located in Texas)
-> *Note: WAF is NOT a free tier service (and pricy), so this was excluded from MVP, but it is highly recommend for security!
-Also services are outside of a VPC since app is making calls to public APIs.
+- WAF is NOT a free tier service (and pricy), so this was excluded from MVP, but it is highly recommend for security!
+- Services are outside of a VPC since app is making calls to public APIs.

 🔗 Live Demo